FAQs about vidofludimus calcium in MS

 Vidofludimus calcium is an experimental therapy that is still in clinical trials for multiple sclerosis (MS).
 It is expected to lower inflammation and prevent MS damage by inhibiting the growth of certain activated immune cells.
 In clinical trials, vidofludimus calcium treatment resulted in a significant reduction in the number of lesions in people with relapsing-remitting multiple sclerosis.
 The therapy also showed some promising benefits in relapse rates and disability worsening among these patients.

-Phase 3 clinical trials testing vidofludimus calcium for the treatment of relapsing forms of multiple sclerosis are underway, as are Phase 2 trials for progressive forms of the disease.
-According to Immunic Therapeutics, the therapy’s developer, these Phase 3 trials may support regulatory applications seeking approval for the medication from the U.S. Food and Drug Administration.
-It is too soon, however, to determine if or when the medication could be approved.
+Phase 3 clinical trials testing vidofludimus calcium for the treatment of relapsing types of multiple sclerosis are underway, as are Phase 2 trials for progressive forms of the disease.
+According to Immunic Therapeutics, the therapy’s developer, these Phase 3 trials may support regulatory applications seeking approval for the medication from the U.S. Food and Drug Administration (FDA).
+It is too soon, however, to determine if or when the medication could be approved by the FDA.

 Clinical trials of vidofludimus calcium have not, and are not, enrolling multiple sclerosis patients who are pregnant or breastfeeding.
 Whether the therapy can be safely used in these situations is not known.